christinestanley/100DaysOfSwiftUI/Project11-Bookworm/README.md

 2. Modify `ContentView` so that books rated as 1 star have their name shown in red.

 3. Add a new “date” attribute to the Book entity, assigning `Date()` to it so it gets the current date and time, then format that nicely somewhere in `DetailView`.

+### Day 75
+Add improved accessibility for VoiceOver support on the RatingView